 Carno and Glantwymyn

-The Cabinet submitted the application this summer after being told that the condition of buildings across the sites, specifically at Carno and Glantwymyn were not adequate and that considerable investment was needed to bring them up to standard.
+The Cabinet submitted the application this summer after being told that the condition of buildings across the sites.
+Carno and Glantwymyn, especially, were not adequate and that considerable investment was needed to bring them up to standard.

 Work at Ysgol Glantwymyn will include a new disabled toilet facility, new administrative space to improve safeguarding, an improved car parking and drop-off area and a MUGA (multi use games area).